 Easy Cheddar Garlic Biscuits with Self-Rising Flour

-Just like my 3-Ingredient Biscuits, these Garlic Cheese Biscuits are made from scratch using self-rising flour, milk, and frozen grated butter.
+Just like my 3-Ingredient Biscuits, these Garlic Cheese Biscuits are made from scratch using simple ingredients and my favorite self-rising flour.

 But unlike my regular biscuits, these garlic cheese drop-style biscuits require zero rolling, folding, or cutting, making them super quick and easy to make for a weeknight dinner.